How We Worship

 Our two weekly services each have a distinct style that reflects the natural expressions of the communities that worship at those times.
 While certain musical styles may be common in a given service, we believe that there is much blessing and wisdom to be gained from borrowing from Christians of all times and places.

 A service for families of earlier risers who desire a more intimate worship setting.
 Music at this service favors classical and folk expressions using organ and acoustic instruments.
-Nursery is provided for the youngest worshipers while children 3 years old and up are welcome for the duration of the service.
+Nursery is not staffed but will be open for parents to use.

 A lively service that favors current, contemporary music expressions led with a worship band.
 Children and youth ages 3 years old through 8th grade are dismissed prior to the sermon for Children & Worship and Sunday School (except on Everybody Worships Sundays).